-Robust statistical procedures have a growing body of literature and have been applied to loss severity fitting in actuarial applications.
-An introduction of robust methods for loss reserving is presented in this paper.
-In particular, following Tampubolon (2008), reserving models for a development triangle are compared based on the sensitivity of the reserve estimates to changes in individual data points.
-This measure of sensitivity is then related to the generalized degrees of freedom used by the model at each point.
+Robust statistical procedures have a growing body of literature and in actuarial applications have been applied in loss severity fitting.
+Here an introduction of robust methods is made for loss reserving.
+In particular, following Tampubolon [1], reserve models for a development triangle are compared based on the sensitivity of the reserve estimates to changes in individual data points.
+This is then related to the generalized degrees of freedom used by the model at each point.